FirstLegoLeague/launcher/docs/userguide.md

 1. 32-bit computers not supported
 1. After making changes to the scoring settings in the Launcher, the Scoring browser tab needs to be refreshed (press F5)
 1. Accessing Tournament Setup while logged in as Referee throws you out to the Login screen when you try to save changes.
 Solution: Log in as Admin.
+1. Schedule and Team List import allow you to have a team name without a team number.
+Causes scoring to fail. **Team number must exist and be numeric**.
+1. In Scoring, connectivity status not updated when connectivity restored.
+1. In Scoring when logged in as Admin or Scorekeeper, if the referee name is not given, the scoring tile shows *undefined* instead of *No Name*.
+1. When starting the TMS app, if you click twice, sometimes to instances of the app are opened.
+1. In the Launcher, when clicking "Visit our website Support Page" in the About page, the Support page is opened in the app window, and you have to reopen the app to get back to the app screens.